cse232summer-msu/cse232summer-msu.github.io/syllabus.md

     <!-- - [Introduction to C++, 1st Ed. by George S. Tselikis](https://www.google.com/search?q=Introduction+to+C%2B%2B%2C+1st+Edition) (Supplemental) -->
 - A desktop or laptop computer capable of running Zoom and screen-sharing.
 - A phone or a tablet capable of running Zoom with a camera that can show your workspace while taking exams.
-- A stable internet connection for streaming video through Zoom, and watching lecture videos.
+- A stable internet connection for streaming video through Zoom, and for watching lecture videos.

 ## Lectures

 All lectures are distributed via pre-recorded videos available each week on the course website.
 Each week's lecture will be made available at the beginning of the week.
-Watching the videos closely (while preferably taking notes) is essential in being able to succeeed in the assignments, quizzes, and the exams in this course.
+Watching the videos closely (while preferably taking notes) is essential in being able to succeed in the assignments, quizzes, and the exams in this course.
 Each week's lectures will have assigned readings from the required textbook.

 <!-- ## Laboratory Sessions